huggingface/datasets/ADD_NEW_DATASET.md

 2. **Copy the tags in the dataset card and complete the dataset card**

-	Copy the dataset card which is [here](https://github.com/huggingface/datasets/blob/master/templates/README.md) in your dataset folder.

-	- **Essential:** Copy the tags that you have generated in step (1) inside the dataset card.
+	- **Essential:** Copy the tags that you have generated in step (1) inside the dataset card that we have created at the beginning (copied from [here](https://github.com/huggingface/datasets/blob/master/templates/README.md)).

 		We’re using YAML for tags actually, not JSON (even though the datasets-tagging tool allows to save in JSON).
 On the right side of the app there is an option to "Show YAML output".
 Once you've tagged and saved all of the configs, you can copy-paste the output of this field at the top of your README.